logpai/Log3C/README.md

 # Log3C

-Log3C is a general framework that identifies service system problems from system logs.
+**Log3C is a general framework that identifies service system problems from system logs**.
 It utilizes both system logs and system KPI metrics to promptly and precisely identify impactful system problems.
 Log**3C** consists of four steps: Log parsing, Sequence vectorization, **C**ascading **C**lustering and **C**orrelation analysis.
 This is a joint work by CUHK and Microsoft Research.

 The repository contains the source code of Log3C, including data loading, sequence vectorization, cascading clustering, data saving, etc. The core part is the cascading clustering algorithm, which groups a large number of sequence vectors into clusters by iteratively sampling, clustering, matching.
 For more details, please refer to our paper: